 Alyse has completed and registered teacher training in all levels of the Suzuki Piano Method, Suzuki Early Childhood Education for ages zero through three years, and Music Mind Games.
 Her piano students receive awards and honors in music competitions, including the areas of performance, improvisation, theory and composition.
 Alyse enjoys traveling nationally and internationally as both a teacher and performer.
 Visit her performance page at ReverbNation.

-- Suzuki Piano School of Santa Clarita: Founder, Director and Teacher, Ages 3 to adult, 2000 – current.
+- Suzuki Piano School of Santa Clarita: Founder, Director and Teacher, Pre-schoolers to adult, 2000 – 2019.

-- City of Santa Clarita, CA: Seasons, Parks and Recreation Community Classes: Suzuki ECE music classes for Parent, Babies, Toddlers and Pre-schoolers, 2008 – current.
+- City of Santa Clarita, CA: Seasons, Parks and Recreation Community Classes: Suzuki Early Childhood Education music classes for Parent, Babies, Toddlers and Pre-schoolers, 2008 – 2018.

 - Southern California Suzuki Summer Institute, Mount Saint Mary’s College, Chalon Campus and Scripps College, Clairemont, CA: Jazz Piano, Parent Education, Suzuki ECE, Music Mind Games theory, 2008 – current.